joe7575/smartline/api.md

     	formspec = {},
     	on_execute = function(data, flags, timers, inputs)
     	-- data:    table with the formspec data
-    	-- flag:    table with the flag values, see
+    	-- flag:    table with the flag values
     	-- timers:  table with the timer values
     	-- inputs:  table with the input values end,